Arrow BOOK

 • Complex regional pain syndrome in selected patients

-• A pain pattern suitable for stimulation based on clinical assessment
+• A pain pattern suitable for neuromodulation based on clinical assessment

-A consultation is required to confirm suitability and discuss expectations.
+A consultation is required to confirm suitability and discuss realistic expectations.

-SCS involves placing thin leads near the spinal cord in the epidural space.
-These leads connect to a small implantable pulse generator usually placed under the skin.
-The device delivers electrical stimulation designed to modify pain signalling.
+The treatment involves placing thin stimulation leads near the spinal cord in the epidural space.
+These leads connect to a small implantable pulse generator that is usually positioned under the skin.
+The device delivers electrical impulses designed to modify how pain signals travel through the nervous system.

 What to Expect During the Procedure Pathway

-Assessment and planning with review of diagnosis imaging and previous treatments
+1. Assessment and planning with review of diagnosis, imaging, and previous treatments

-Discussion of goals such as walking tolerance sleep improvement and ability to reduce medication
+2. Discussion of goals such as improved walking tolerance, better sleep, and reduced reliance on medication

-Review of trial results based on pain reduction function improvement and overall benefit
+4. Review of trial results based on pain reduction, functional improvement, and overall benefit

-If successful permanent implant of the pulse generator and internal leads may be planned
+5. If successful, permanent implant of the pulse generator and internal leads may be planned

 The procedure is performed in a controlled clinical environment and is usually a day case or short stay depending on individual factors.